 When I finished Good Morning America’s book club pick The Vanishing Half in early Summer 2020, I KNEW it would be my best book of 2020.
-This was another one that captivated me so deeply I wrote an entire deep dive on The Vanishing Half.
+This was another one character-driven novel that captivated me so deeply I wrote an entire deep dive on The Vanishing Half.
 This decades-long story of light-skinned Black twin sisters — one living as White and the other living as Black — was so richly drawn, with characters you grew to know and love, as it explored such complex themes of race and identity in our Black Lives Matter era.
 It remains my top pick for 2020, and the one I would recommend to you most highly!

 That concludes my best books of 2020 list!
 Since this is a blog “where books meet lifestyle” I also wrote a wrap-up lifestyle post I highly recommend: My Favorite Things of 2020.
 Hint: most of the items I selected this year are *so* good, I would easily add them to a list of my favorite things of all time.